marktyers/bookshop/README.md

 Simple web service to teach RESTful web service development.
  This has been developed using NodeJS and is aimed at showing how to use this platform.

-Attempting to commit changes from a Raspberry Pi
+Attempting to commit changes from a Raspberry Pi.
+RPI edit.